rchrdwllm/dotfiles/README.md

 Open Spotify and you should be good to go.

 Note that you need to restart Spotify everytime the colors are changed.
-This process will be automatically done if you run Spotify using the `CTRL + ALT + S` keybind that I've set in `hyprland.conf` (you can change this keybind to whatever you want).
+This process will be automatically done if you run Spotify using the `CTRL + Alt + S` keybind that I've set in `hyprland.conf` (you can change this keybind to whatever you want).

 ## Setting up Discord